LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/wrap-up.rst

 accomplish.
 They provide a solid foundation if you choose to learn more on your own.

+Of course, practice makes better.
+The best way for you to get better at Angular is to use Angular.
+Adapt the examples, exercises, and studio projects however you want.
+Also, create your own project and build your own sample webpages.
+Create an interactive family photo page, a grocery list, a web based breakout box, or whatever you want.

 You can find full documentation on the `Angular.io <https://angular.io/>`__ website.
-A good "next step" for your Angular learning would be to complete the `Tour of Heros <https://angular.io/tutorial>`__ tutorial project.
+A good "next step" for your Angular learning would be to complete the `Tour of Heros <https://angular.io/tutorial>`__ tutorial.

-More coming soon...
+.. admonition:: Note

    The Angular documentation is excruciatingly complete, but do not be intimidated.
 There are plenty of separate tutorial sites that cover individual skills and techniques.
 When you find an interesting topic on the Angular site, feel free to Google that topic and explore how other coders explain how to use it.